 Fenwick of Bond Street

 Established in 1891 as a hair accessories boutique, Fenwick is now home to five floors of luxury retail on one of London's chicest streets.
 Choose from designer clothing, homewares, bags, shoes, fashion, jewellery and more.
-The cosmetic department is an oasis of exclusive products and Carluccio's café is the ideal place to relax and unwind.
+The cosmetic department is an oasis of exclusive products and Carluccio's café is the ideal place to relax.

 Fortnum & Mason

 The quintessential English store, Fortnum & Mason has been selling food, luggage, homewares and clothes to London's finest since 1707.
 The official grocer to The Queen, the beautiful store has four restaurants and sells the most indulgent foodstuffs.
 If you want specialist teas or exquisite hampers, this is the place to go.

 Established in 1849 as a humble grocery store, today Harrods offers everything from food to fashion, furniture to sportswear plus 20 restaurants and specialist services including dog coat fitting and piano tuning.
 Sights include the Egyptian Hall and the Pet Department.
 At night, the store is illuminated by 11,500 light bulbs.